jappeace/php-cake-plugin-view_content_factory/README.md

 #### The other tables

-execute the Plugin/ViewContentFactory/Config/Schema/structure.sql onto your database.
+execute Plugin/ViewContentFactory/Config/Schema/structure.sql onto your database.

 ### plugin loading